Docs

 MutationHookOptions<NoInfer<TData>, NoInfer<TVariables>, TContext, TCache>

-Options to control how the is executed.
+Options to control how the mutation is executed.

 Show/hide child attributes